wp-plugins/leaflet-maps-marker/readme.txt

 * NEW: allow bing map tiles to be served over SSL
 * NEW: added option to disable errorTile-images for custom overlays to better support tools like [maptiler](http://www.maptiler.org/)
 * CHANGED: function for editor switch link (should now work on all installs)
-* CHANGED: updated Dutch translation thanks to Patrick Ruers, [http://www.stationskwartiersittard.nl](http://www.stationskwartiersittard.nl)
+* TRANSLATIONS: updated Dutch translation thanks to Patrick Ruers, [http://www.stationskwartiersittard.nl](http://www.stationskwartiersittard.nl)
-* CHANGED: updated Japanese translations thanks to [Shu Higashi](http://twitter.com/higa4)
+* TRANSLATIONS: updated Japanese translations thanks to [Shu Higashi](http://twitter.com/higa4)
-* CHANGED: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
+* TRANSLATIONS: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
-* CHANGED: updated German translation
+* TRANSLATIONS: updated German translation
 * BUGFIX: list of markers and table of assigned markers to a layer in backend partly showed wrong markers (thanks Coen!)
 * BUGFIX: QR-Code, GeoRSS, Wikitude-links in list of markers under layer maps pointed to layer-API links (thanks Felix!)
 * BUGFIX: Available API links for list of markers on backend didnt reflect the set options from settings